neurodata/brainlit/docs/install_faq.rst

 Install python required libraries and build tools.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Run the below commands to configure the WSL2 environment.
-See `here <https://stackoverflow.com/questions/8097161/how-would-i-build-python-myself-from-source-code-on-ubuntu/31492697>`_ for more information.
+See `WSL2 tutorial <https://stackoverflow.com/questions/8097161/how-would-i-build-python-myself-from-source-code-on-ubuntu/31492697>`_ for more information.

 .. code-block::